ghacupha/erp-system/README.md

 By meticulously defining and integrating these entities, we achieve a comprehensive and streamlined solution for handling asset depreciation.
 This setup adheres to accounting standards, provides flexibility for different depreciation methods and time periods, supports efficient report generation, and ensures accuracy in financial reporting.
 The architecture is designed to accommodate future enhancements, therefore the final copy might look and work differently from the one implied in this discussion.

+#### Update 2024-03-19 (Several levels deep into Jehoiada Series)

+One of the most enduring challenges with the implementation of the depreciation module was the project requirement for maximum flexibility and verifiability.
+So with the Jehoiada series we were essentially supposed to be working on an IFRS16 leases management module, but we reiterated again to the prodigal depreciation module to understand why it would not work.
+We did not even want to solve the problem, but just to for once and for all know why.
+And that's when it became clear that there were issues with the queue configuration that lead to duplication of our calculations producing something like an eternal calculation that kept repeating.
+This would not be apparent if I'd not used the API developed back in Iddo series for exporting reports essentially as CSV.
+We could run depreciation and then write the report in the filesystem in a matter of mere seconds.
+So from there we could transparently see what the algorithms were doing to the assets as a report, and compare to manual excel calculations.
+One of the obvious challenges became evident was duplicated asset depreciation in the same depreciation-period in the same depreciation-job.
+So now the question was why were duplication messages being received by the processors?
+And that's when we figured that we needed to use Kafka's manual acknowledgement API.
+And that was that, and Kafka is your uncle, there was no more duplication, like at all.

+Having done that we realised accuracy to the tune of around 98% percent, making the 2% even more annoying.
+It was a matter of may be using the wrong period count here, the wrong depreciation rate there in the end the thing worked out, but it took somewhere between 50 minuted to 1 hour and 30 minutes to run around 10,000 items.
+What can you do in that time?
+May be go for coffee, go for a walk, go for lunch...
+It was actually on one of these walks that I figured that my design was stupid enough to warrant throwing the whole thing away and starting from scratch.
+Who can justify a process that takes 1 hour to depreciate 10,000 items.
+This is just bad engineering.
+So we acknowledged (begrudgingly) that there were bottle necks in our perfectly accurate design.
+This acknowledgement more than anything is what led us to the next discovery.
+We simply made the calculations asynchronous, and then the process was through in like 5 minutes.
+Yes, you read that right, and then it took 1 hour 30 minutes to save the calculations in the database.

+Now hold my drink, it takes 1 hour, 30 minutes to save stuff in the database!!!
+Those expensive calculations, with all the data we are pulling from the same database, can take just 5 minutes!
+If only we could find a way to batch persistence processes like we were batching calculations, right?
+I mean we were batching assets and throwing them into a kafka queue and finishing the entire process in (IN JUST) 5 minutes, and then waste all that efficiency because we were saving items on a one by one basis.
+And that's where the idea of creating a persistence buffer came about.
+We calculate depreciation entries and push them into our buffer.
+From there what happens to the entries is not a function of the depreciation algorithm.
+There we configure buffer sizes and we apply data to the sink once the buffer is full.
+The buffer has a predefined size which is the maximum amount of entries it can hold after that size is attained, the buffer saves the items into the database in bulk.
+We literally leave the buffer to its own devices, and there is bunch of stuff am leaving out.
+This goes on until the depreciation process is complete.
+This alone changed the depreciation process time from the previous between 50 minutes and 1 hour and 30 minutes, all the way down to average of between 6 minutes and 10 minutes for 10,000 assets.
+Who knew persistence operations were so expensive?

+Now the remaining challenge (and we ask accountants to leave the room for like 20 minutes) is how do we calculate depreciation for disposed assets?
+Of course the simple accountant-like answer is we don't.
+But this is from a design perspective and engineering because disposal is just a state, somewhere in the life of an asset.
+At some point it was not disposed.
+So accountants would obviously mistakenly think of disposal as a state; but you know, and we know that disposal can be treated as an event.
+In fact in the real world, disposal is an event.
+So the idea is if we have an entity tracking disposal, we could have the relevant disposal dates and proceeds and dispoal values subtracted from our calculation at just the right moment.
+This means that when we do back-in-time calculations we get real values of depreciation for an asset; the same which in the present or the future will get disposed.
+By synchronizing disposal data with our calculations, we achieve true representation—a glimpse into an asset's past and future.

+So instead of simply flagging our asset as disposed, what we ought to do is simply match disposal with the relevant fiscal month, (in fact depreciation-period representation is better), okay depreciation period, and then subtract the disposed amount from the calculation.
+If the asset is disposed, you should a zero value calculation.
+We would implement a similar entity to recognize decommissioned items, which rather than say they were disposed, it's that they are simply written off.
+In fact we will simply refer to them as written off items.
+For instance, let's say that you had capitalised some lease hold improvements for a period of like 10 years, but before the realization of that period, you lost the lease by unexpected termination, or that something happened to the premises.
+You cannot possibly continue holding such lease hold improvement as an asset of any value in your books, but you cannot also support the idea that you disposed it.
+So, it's just that you wrote the thing off.

+So why don't we just delete the asset from the register?
+For the same reason as before, we will no longer be able to report accurate point-in-time past depreciation or NBV for that matter.
+And here at ERP-Systems we believe that all depreciation calculations should be point in time calculations.
+Simply deleting an item from the register is just bad (read unethical) practice, and can be attributed to one of those create-a-fixed-assets-management-system-in-10-minutes tutorials, that can get you fired from your organization, or cost you your professional certification.
+So we do it the hard way: recognize disposals separately in a full-blown entity, and then recognize written-off assets in a separate full-blown entity.
+Then when running reports match the two with the registration items.
+Do the same when running depreciation so you don't end up depreciating items you had zerorised.
+This is a symptom of the point-in-time calculation meaning that we are getting rid of the need-to-know previous net book value, and using the cost to calculate either straight line depreciation, or declining balance depreciation.

+Another milestone in this series (Jehoiada series) was implementation of application-user context.
+This technique is a derivation of something we did to count processed items across multiple end-points of the depreciation queue.
+The idea is that the request object carries the context information, and that's what JHipster is actually doing in their JWT implementation.
+So harnessing that we are able to retrieve the current application-user which is something that we now use to monitor and actively record user activity.
+In sensitive entities like business-documents where we needed to track who is creating, and accessing and modifying documents, we desperately needed an automatic way to tracking who is doing what with our precious documents.
+So that how the application-user context was created.
+It retrieves the user information from the JWT signature of the request, and then retrieves the appropriate user and records the information.
+And therefore doing the same with other sensitive entities we have been able to improve the coverage of our monitors by that much.